birdandhike.com logo

 Rock Spring Loop Trail

-Arriving back at the Rock House (view S)
+Returning to the Stone House (view S)

 Table 1.
 Highway Coordinates Based on GPS Data (NAD27; UTM Zone 11S).
 Download Highway GPS Waypoints (*.gpx) file.